bl4ckj4c/WebSurvey/README.md

   - description: get all questions related to the survey with the corresponding `id`
   - request parameters: `id` of the survey
   - response: `200 OK` (success), `400 Bad Request` (error in passed parameter) or `500 Internal Server Error` (generic error)
-  - response body content: array of objects, describing the questions of the survey
+  - response body content: array of objects, describing the questions of the survey; error object in case of wrong parameter<br/>
+    Successful response
     ```
     [{
         "id": 1,